07virmir/Domain-Ranking-Trend-Analysis/README.md

 # Domain-Ranking-Trend-Analysis

-## Introduction
+## Intro
 Built a data science tool to visualize the correlation between news articles and the change in domain rankings for the corresponding domain discussed in the article.
-Fine-tuned a pretrained Transformer Encoder (BERT) with a classification head that takes in a news article as input and outputs a linear classification corresponding to positive or negative short-term or long-term trends.
+Fine-tuned a pretrained Transformer Encoder (BERT) with a classification head that takes in a news article as input and outputs a linear classification corresponding to a forecasted positive or negative short-term/long-term trend.

 ## Key Features
 - Leveraged the Tranco dataset (domain rankings) along with a news articles dataset (Huffpost) for the years 2019-2022